udemyrailscourse/test_app_6/README.md

-1. Version Control with Git
+1. Complete Ruby on Rails Developer